NewsLocal NewsIn Your NeighborhoodGrimes County

 Posted

-NAVASOTA, Texas (KRHD) — Navasota’s future direction will be impacted by this decision.
-Residents are talking about the new task ahead of Navasota City Council members, replacing one of their own.
+NAVASOTA, Texas (KRHD) — Navasota’s future direction could be impacted by one decision —- as the new task ahead of Navasota City Council members is replacing one of their own.

 “Ideally it's someone that is concerned about local workforce development so we want to bring in jobs we want to bring in growth.
-This person would be concerned about the residential development so we want things that people can afford housing that is not too big but not too small that works with our families."
-Those are the thoughts of Navasota resident, Lucy Ybarra, when asked what she would like to see in whoever is appointed to the Place 2 city council seat.
+This person would be concerned about the residential development so we want things that people can afford housing that is not too big but not too small that works with our families" said Navasota resident, Lucy Ybarra, when asked who she would like to see in the Place 2 city council seat.

 City of Navasota

-Council is set to discuss the vacancy at their next meeting this coming Monday.
-That's also when the council will provide details on how to apply to finish the remainder of the unexpired term for Place 2, which runs through May 2026.
+Council is set to discuss the vacancy at their next meeting on Monday.
+That's also when the council will provide details on how candidates can apply.